szymonuryga/hairdresser-salon/README.md

 ## General info
-Single page application which which allows client to making an appointment for a haircut.
+Single page application which which allows client to make an appointment for a haircut.
 I use form validation in js and php.

 ## Technologies
 Project is created with: